Goulustis/rgb-evs-cam-drivers/README.md

 # rgb-evs-cam-drivers
-driver to run rgb and event camera together
+runs a prophesee event camera and a flir rgb camera